rifqiiardhian/pwaproject/README.md

 > PWA Meal App Using Nuxt.JS
 <br/>
-For the best Mobile view, using chrome responsive Pixel 2 Device
+> For the best Mobile view, use chrome responsive with Pixel 2 Devices

 ## Build Setup